cllns/rbgen/README.md

 - You can define your own empty `initialize` method with `methods:` but not if you use `ivars:`
 - `ivars:` must begin with `@`
 - We currently don't do *any* inflections, so you must write the strings in the proper format.
+- `modules:` *always nests* as separate module definitions.
+If you want inline syntax (for class name or parent class name or modules) just pass them in already joined together with `::`.

 ## Development